List of Hollyoaks characters introduced in 2015: Neeta Kaur

 Neeta Kaur, played by Amrit Maghera, made her first screen appearance on 27 October 2015.
 The character and casting was announced on 22 September 2015.
 Neeta is Mac Nightingale's (David Easter) fiancée, but is considerably younger than him, which causes Mac's daughter, Ellie (Sophie Porley), to believe that she is a "gold-digger".
 Neeta has been billed as "warm and bubbly" and someone who wears "her heart on her sleeve".
 "It's also said that she will transform The Dog in the Pond public house with a brand-new menu and series of entertaining themed nights."
 The character was killed off on 1 November 2017 after being involved in an explosion at the local high school.
-She reappeared on 21 March 2019 in a flashback.

 Neeta first arrives at The Dog searching for Mac, however, Ellie tricks her into believing that Mac has finished with her forever, despite him actually wanting to reconcile.
 Rachel Hardy (Jennifer Brooke) later realises that Neeta has been at The Dog after she drops her scarf, but Ellie denies all knowledge.
 Rachel then finds a note that Neeta left for Mac screwed up in the bin, and realises that Ellie has lied.
 Neeta later reconciles with Mac and moves in, which infuriates Ellie.
 Mac's youngest son, Alfie Nightingale (Richard Linnell), who is believed to be adopted, asks Neeta if she would adopt him and become his mother, however, she is unable due to Mac's ex-wife, Marnie, already adopting Alfie, which upsets Neeta.

-On Neeta and Mac's wedding day, Cindy Cunningham (Stephanie Waring) tells Neeta that Mac is married to her and that their annulment is forged.
+On Neeta and Mac's wedding day, Cindy Savage (Stephanie Waring) tells Neeta that Mac is married to her and that their annulment is forged.
 Neeta then slaps Mac and storms out of the wedding venue.
 Neeta then ends their relationship and tries to leave Hollyoaks, but Ellie convinces her to give him a second chance as his marriage to Cindy was a mistake.
 She then gives him a second chance and tells him if he hides another secret from her, she will end their relationship for good.
 However, she overhears a small part of Mac's conversation with Nathan about Alfie being his biological son with Cindy.
 Later on, Neeta leaves a note in their apartment telling Mac giving him a second chance was a mistake.
 She then leaves while nobody is looking.

 Neeta arrives back in Hollyoaks a few weeks later after Nathan told her about Alfie being Mac and Cindy's biological son.
 She tries to convince an angry Alfie to live back with the Nightingales, but he angrily tells her that he wants nothing to more to do with them and that he wants to live with Cindy.
 She later becomes friends with Cindy after her divorce with Mac, so she could marry Dirk Savage (David Kennedy).